Once Upon A Deadpool's post-credits Stan Lee tribute

 A new Deadpool movie called Once Upon A Deadpool just came out.
 Actually, it's not completely new, but a reedited PG-13 version of Deadpool 2 with some hilarious Fred Savage scenes that riff on The Princess Bride thrown in.
 (And if you've got more questions about it, we've got answers.)

 Check out the original Deadpool 2 after-credits scenes.
 While they all appear in Once Upon A Deadpool, most are heavily edited for gore and honestly aren't quite as funny now.
-The new scenes from the Super Duper version of Deadpool 2 do not appear here.
+The new scenes from the Super Duper version of Deadpool 2 don't appear here.

 Fred Savage intro